JvanKatwijk/qt-dab/README.md

   * Qt-DAB supports handling *ip* output from data packets,
   * Qt-DAB supports sending *TPEG output* - when configured - as datagrams to port 8888,
   * Qt-DAB supports (automatic) *EPG* detection and building up a time table,
-  * Qt-DAB-6.8 supports decoding and displaying  *journaline* when transmitted as subservice,
+  * Qt-DAB supports decoding and displaying  *journaline* when transmitted as subservice,
   * Qt-DAB offers *scheduling* of some operations on services for up to 7 days;
   * Qt-DAB allows running an arbitrary amount of services from tne current ensemble as *background service*. with the output sent to a file,
   * Qt-DAB offers options to select other bands, i.e. the L-Band, or channel descriptions from a user provided file and it supports obsolete modes (Mode II and Mode IV),
   * The Qt-DAB implementation provides a clean device interface, it is easy to add other devices.

-Not implemented:
-  * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)

 Widgets and scopes
 =======================================================================

 ![6.9](/res/read_me/Qt_DAB-6.9.2.png)

-The full GUI for Qt-DAB-6.8 is built up from 4 (four) larger widgets  and - depending on the settings - a few smaller ones.
+The full GUI for Qt-DAB-6.9 is built up from 4 (four) larger widgets  and - depending on the settings - a few smaller ones.

 The *mainWidget* (see picture) is the one widget that is always visible as long as the program is running, it contains settings for controlling the visibility of other widgets.